 Palisades Trail: Another trail that is a favorite hike of locals.
 It is steep but also gives you absolutely incredible cliffside views of the White River Valley.
 The whole trail is 6.6 miles each way, but you can easily do a shorter section.

-Sheep Lake: When Chinook Pass first opens sometime in May, this will be a snowshoe hike.
-This is a great hike for early wildflowers and once the snow starts to melt up on Chinook Pass, but it’s a nice hike in the summer and fall as well.
+Sheep Lake: This is a gorgeous Fall hike.
 Sheep Lake is 2.1 miles from the trailhead and it’s a gorgeous spot to rest and have a picnic.
 This is where most people stop – but you can actually keep going and hike all the way across Sourdough Gap to Crystal.
 (If you decide to do this, you may want to try to arrange to leave one car at Chinook Pass and the other at Crystal.)
 Sourdough Gap is a steep 1.2 miles past Sheep Lake and is an excellent secondary destination!
 Click here to read more.